Peter-Vanderhyde/Ray-Tracer/README.md

 ### Parameter Guide
 A guide on what types are used for the various parameters within the scene txt file.

-- `Fuzziness` : This is a `float` value used in metal materials to determine how clear or "fuzzy" the reflectivity of the metal is.
 - `Index Ratio` : This is a `float` value which determines how light refracts through glass materials.
 1.0 means the light does not refract at all.
 - `Color` : This is an RGB `tuple` of values.
 - `Coords` : This is a 3D `vector` represented as an (x y z) tuple.
 - `Name` : This is a simple `string`.
-- `File name` : This is a simple `string`.
+- `File Name` : This is a simple `string`.
 - `UV Coords` : This is a `tuple` of two values which represent the tiling of a shape's texture.
 By default, the values should be set to (1 1), however if you wanted an image to be tiled across the extend of a shape, the values should be set to the tiling amount horizontally and vertically respectively.
-- `Looking At` / `Up Direction` : These are both 3D `vectors`.
+- `Looking At` / `Up Vector` : These are both 3D `vectors`.
 The first represents the 3D position that the camera is looking at and the second is a vector pointing in the direction of up relative to the camera. ***Note that this direction cannot be the same vector as the direction that the camera is looking.***

 ### Creating a `Material`
 ```